Board effectiveness

 2. Ensure respondents receive a thorough brief outlining what the board wants them to cover in their paper to prevent time-consuming rewrites.

-3. Ensure each paper has a structured executive summary that puts the key messages up front.
+3. Ensure that each paper has a structured executive summary that puts the key messages up front.

 4. Create report templates that map out the high-level questions that report-writers need to answer and provide them with a robust and logical structure to follow.